radancyco/a11y-smoke-test/README.md

 * Initial Revision

-## Bugs
+## Issue Reporting

-Find a bug or need an enhancement?
+Find an issue or need an enhancement?
 Report it on [JIRA](https://jira.tmp.com/browse/TCDQ-60657) or [GitHub](https://github.com/radancyco/a11y-smoke-test/issues)!
 You're so awesome!

 ## Links & Tips for Extension Developers